scarletjs/scarlet/README.md

 * Intercept all object members
 * Creation of interception events
 * Creation of asynchronous interceptors
-* Access to intercpted method details (arguments, result, etc)
+* Access to intercpted method details (method name,arguments, result, execution start and end date)

 ### Intercept all object members